tyronebj/espa-surface-reflectance/lasrc/README.md

 ### Product Guide

 ## Release Notes
-1. Fill value for the angle bands is -32768 instead of -9999.
+1. Fixed broken links in the LAADS auxiliary Makefile.
+2. Fixed a compiler warning in the combine LAADS C code.
+3. Modified the LAADS update scripts to use the MODIS public http server - https://ladsweb.modaps.eosdis.nasa.gov instead of the ftp server ftp://ladssci.nascom.nasa.gov.